Students Lead Class Prayer: 5 Tips to Get Started

 It’s important for all students to lead the class prayer.
 So, I keep track of student prayer leaders with a simple pocket chart in the front of the classroom.
 All the student names are in the chart and as each student volunteers to lead prayer, his or her name gets flipped around.
 Before anyone can lead again, all students must lead prayer at least once.
 I use this system to make sure that all students learn to lead the group, but students can have some choice about when they lead.

 Some students volunteer so they can read specific readings.
 I have had students who love to read the Psalm, or who carefully time their turn so they get to read the Gospel.
-The daily bible passages are the Sunday readings, so each week there is a clear structure.
+The daily Bible passages are the Sunday readings, so each week there is a clear structure.

 - Monday: 1st Reading